yuu250/GalEffNet/README.md

 # GalEffNet
-I am a co-first author of the paper "Estimation of Stellar Mass and Star Formation Rate Based on Galaxy Images."
+I am a co-first author of the paper "Estimation of Stellar Mass and Star Formation Rate Based on Galaxy Images".
 This repository provides the main code used in the paper.
 You can download the pretrained weights of GalEffNet and the test dataset used in the paper from [here](https://pan.baidu.com/s/1BTKr35C0EQ2ynD1QySXi9Q) (code: 119l).
 Below is an example of how to use the proposed GalEffNet for inference.

 ## Requirements
 - `tensorflow==2.8.0`